welch16/welch16.rbind.io/content/about.md

 title = "About"
 +++

-Hello, my name is Rene Welch and I am a Ph.D. candidate at the deparment of Statistics at UW - Madison.
-My focus is to develop computational tools to better understand genomic data.
+Hello, my name is Rene Welch and I am working as an assistant scientist at the [CISR](https://cancer.wisc.edu/research/resources/cisr/).
+I did my Ph.D. at the Statistics Department at UW - Madison too, where I focused on developing computational tools for genomic data.

 My research interests are:

-- Computational biology
+- Data Integration in Computational biology.

-- Reproducible research

-- Data visualization
+- Reproducible research, and Data visualization